thelastpickle/cassandra-reaper/README.md

   the database client parameters in a database section in the configuration file.
 See the example settings in provided testing configuration in *src/test/resources/cassandra-reaper.yaml*.

+* jmxPorts:

+  Optional mapping of custom JMX ports to use for individual hosts.
+Can be ignored in case the standard JMX port is being used.
+[CCM](https://github.com/pcmanus/ccm) users will find IP and port number to add in `~/.ccm/<cluster>/*/node.conf` or by running `ccm <node> show`.

 Notice that in the *server* section of the configuration, if you want to bind the service to all interfaces, use value "0.0.0.0", or just leave the *bindHost* line away completely.
 Using "*" as bind value won't work.